Biden reveals ‘new path’ to student debt relief

 “And I must admit, I do too,” he said.

-Still, Mr Biden attempted to remind Americans that his administration has previously taken actions to reform student loan repayment programmes to make them easier to access, and to keep borrowers from spending more than five per cent of disposable income on monthly repayments, and to strengthen loan forgiveness programmes for borrowers who take public service jobs.
+Still, Mr Biden reminded Americans that his administration has previously taken actions to reform student loan repayment programs to make them easier to access, and to keep borrowers from spending more than five per cent of disposable income on monthly repayments, and to strengthen loan forgiveness options for borrowers who take public service jobs.

-The president also said he has directed Mr Cardona to “find a new way” to grant similar loan relief “as fast as we can” in a way that is “consistent” with the high court’s decision.
+The president has directed Mr Cardona to “find a new way” to grant similar loan relief “as fast as we can” in a way that is “consistent” with the high court’s decision.

-He noted that the “legally sound” path he’s ordered the education secretary to find using provisions of the Higher Education Act will “take longer” but he stressed that it remains “the best path” to providing relief for borrowers.
+On Friday, the Education Department issued the first step in a regulatory process to rely on the Higher Education Act of 1965 to cancel student debt.

 “During this period if you can pay your monthly bills you should, but if you cannot, if you miss payments, this on-ramp temporarily removes the threat of default,” he said.